Welcome to another week of Dear Duolingo, an advice column just for language learners. Catch up on past installments here.

 Pick languages that appeal to you

 When choosing a language that you want to study, make sure that the culture, or where this language is spoken, excites you.
 It always helps when you can listen to your beloved artist or watch your favorite shows in the target language.
 This can really help you want to get back to studying and practicing the language!
 For me, my inspiration to study French is Edith Piaf’s music, her life story, and her incredible voice.
-At first, you may want to pick a pair of languages that aren't too similar; for example, studying Spanish and Portuguese at the same time may be tricky as the two languages share many similarities.
+At first, you may want to pick a pair of languages that aren't too similar; for example, trying to learn Spanish and Portuguese at the same time may be tricky as the two languages share many similarities.

 Manage your time effectively